jacarpet/Bing-Image-Downloader-Bot/BingDownloader/README.txt

 After you have succesfully set your path to python.exe, click the install module button to install the bing-image-downloader module by Guru Prasad Singh found here : https://pypi.org/project/bing-image-downloader/

-Now you are done with setup, enjoy filling your hardrive with many images!
+Now you are done with setup, enjoy filling your harddrive with many images!

 EXTRA INFO: